cmuparlay/parlayhash/README.md

 - ./abseil_sharded      (our own sharded version using folly's efficient [non-concurrent flat_hash_map](https://abseil.io/docs/cpp/guides/container))
 - ./std_sharded         (our own sharded version of std::unordered_map)

 For some of these you need to have the relevant library installed (e.g., boost, folly, abseil, tbb).
+The sharded versions are not designed to grow.

 The benchmarks will run by default on the number of hardware threads you have on the machine.
 It will run over two data sizes (100K and